W. Gessmann GmbH

 Use case: Maintenance

-Type of X: Machinery & equipment
+Type of Assets: Machinery & equipment

 About the company: W. Gessmann GmbH is a leading manufacturer of control devices for industrial applications based in Leingarten near Heilbronn.
 The company, which employs 650 people, develops and produces high-precision controllers for machines and systems, AGVs, AMRs, industrial joysticks and software solutions that are used in various industries worldwide.